Sh1n0e/Network-Security-Notes/PicoCTF/Local_Authority.md

 curl: (6) Could not resolve host: data
 ```
 ----

-First instinct was to curl using specific command

 Provided a hash: 2196812e91c29df34f5e217cfd639881 which is md5 encryption so I am making an assumption that this is probably an admin account (makes sense considering the task.

 After entering dummy credentials the page returned with a false login attempt.
 I checked in the inspect section of that page and got this: